-Jenan Kharbush | Vlogger, Chemical Oceanographer
+Jenan Kharbush | Lead Vlogger, Chemical Oceanographer / Microbial Biogeochemist

 support (and a last-minute gift from her grandparents!), Jenan embarked on what would turn out to be a life-changing journey.
-And when she returned, she was determined to be a marine scientist.
 She ended up at Scripps Institution of Oceanography in San Diego, CA, where she had a (mostly) fantastic time learning how to science, surf, and play beach soccer, before earning a PhD in Chemical Oceanography.
-Jenan’s research uses the molecules made by ocean microbes, sometimes called “biomarkers”, as clues to study where and how they live in the ocean, and how they influence global carbon and nutrient cycles.
-Jenan did a post-doc at Harvard University, focusing on the biomarkers made by phytoplankton, and just started a new job at the University of Michigan studying microbial nutrient cycling in the Great Lakes.
+She also developed a passion for teaching, and making science more inclusive and accessible to everyone.
+Jenan’s research uses molecules made by marine microbes, sometimes called “biomarkers”, as clues to study where and how they live in the ocean, and how they influence global carbon and nutrient cycles.
+After grad school Jenan did a post-doc at Harvard University, focusing on the biomarkers made by phytoplankton, and just started a new job at the University of Michigan studying microbial nutrient cycling in the Great Lakes.
 It’s kind of funny: although Jenan originally wanted to study the largest creatures in the ocean, she ended up fascinated with the smallest!